Ubayed-Bin-Sufian/sugar-docs/src/contributing.md

 ### Goals

-Goals for review are to;
+Goals for review are to:

 * detect trivial mistakes,